ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

 So with our base set, let us move on to...

-# What are numbers really?
+# What are numbers, really?

-A number system has a lot of properties that we take for granted[^3].
-For now, let's just implement a primitive set of numbers that we can increment and add together.
+A number system has a lot of properties that we take for granted.[^3] For now, let's just implement a primitive set of numbers that we can increment and add.

-We start with zero and an increment function[^4]:
+We start with zero and an increment function:[^4]

 ```racket
 (define zero ; i.e. zero is a function with two arguments f and x